Everyday (Ariana Grande song): Composition

 "Everyday" is a woozy electropop, R&B, and trap song.
 The music is built around a grinding, tinned dance beat and a thrumming side-chained groovy bassline.
 Other instruments include keys, percussion and guitars.
 The song opens with Grande singing, "Anytime I'm alone, I can't help thinking about you," accompanied by an R&B-pop production comprising swirling synths.
 A hollowed-out bridge sung by Grande features before each chorus.
 The pounding EDM chorus is elevated by Future warbling the song's hook in a warped, woozy style while Grande harmonizes around him.
-As opposed to using her higher vocal register, Grande instead sings in a content sighing style.
+As opposed to using her higher vocal register, Grande instead sings in a content signing style.

 The song's lyrics are explicit and a paean to the ecstasy of sex.
 Grande illustrates a steamy love affair and lathers on flirtation.
 During his verse, Future raps about lavish vacations and late-night endeavors, describing himself as a bad guy ideally suited to Grande's needs.